lisammmiller/lisammmiller.github.io/about.md

   # @end locale config
 key: page-about
 ---
-I am a PhD Candidate in Germany.
-My research interests including feminism studies, gender equality, health communication, social media research, media culture, and computational communication research.
+I am a Ph.D. student in Germany.
+My current research project focus is social media research, health communication, and computational communication research.
+I am also interested in media culture, feminism studies, and gender equality.

-I obtained first master’s degree in International Journalism at HKBU, Hong Kong.
+I obtained my first master’s degree in International Journalism at HKBU, Hong Kong.
 I reported issues focus on gender equality and minority groups such as LGBTQ communities.
-I also worked as an intern host and reporter in Radio Television Hong Kong(RTHK).Before that, I finished my bachelor’s study in journalism at Shenzhen University.
+Furthermore, I also worked as an intern host and reporter at Radio Television Hong Kong (RTHK).

+Before that, I finished my bachelor’s study in journalism at Shenzhen University.
 I also worked as an intern journalist at Southern Metropolis Daily.

-I love traveling and experiencing different cultures.
-I have studied in Taiwan as an exchange student there.
-And I have been to Thailand, Indonesia, and Europe.
-I feel appreciated in every journey since I can explore the world and gain new insights.

-You can reach me via email, lisamm3379@gmail.com.
+You can contact me via email: lisamm3379@gmail.com.

 ---